roni762583/peoplesfintech.github.io/README.md

 The Expectancy Calculator is a trader education tool that estimates a strategie's, or trader's performance expectancy.
 Expectancy is expected payoff for each unit of value risked.
 The calculator produces a moving window expectancy calculation and graphs the results.

-A great writeup on Expectancy and this calculator by Nathaniel Zbaida can be found here: https://peoplesfintech.wixsite.com/tradingsystemdesignb/post/expectancy-calculator
+A great writeup on Expectancy and this calculator by Nathaniel Zbaida can be found here: https://peoplesfintech.wixsite.com/tradingsystemdesignb/post/expectancy-calculator (a pdf is in this repository)

 The Expectancy Calculator page lives here: https://roni762583.github.io/peoplesfintech.github.io/ec.html